Denmark and the euro: Public opinion

-There have been numerous opinion polls on whether Denmark should abolish the krone and join the euro.
-The actual wording of the questions have varied.

-Polls generally favoured euro adoption from 2002 to 2010, however showed a rapid decline in support during the euro area crisis, reaching a low in May 2012 with 26% in favour versus 67% against, with 7% were in doubt.
-In March 2018, 29% of respondents from Denmark in a Eurobarometer opinion poll stated that they were in favour of the EMU and the euro, whereas 65% were against it.
-The exact same poll conducted in May 2024, signaled a gradual rise for supporting the euro from the previous level recorded in 2012 and 2018; with 34% now in favour, 58% against and 8% undecided.
+There have been numerous opinion polls on whether Denmark should abolish the krone and join the eurozone, with varied wordings of the questions.
+Polls generally favoured euro adoption from 2002 to 2010; however, they showed a rapid decline in support during the euro area crisis, reaching a low in May 2012 with 26% in favour versus 67% against, and 7% being doubtful.
+In March 2018, 29% of respondents from Denmark in a Eurobarometer opinion poll stated that they were in favour of the EMU and the euro, while 65% were against.
+The same poll conducted in May 2024 signaled a gradual rise in support for the euro from the previous level recorded in 2012 and 2018; with 34% now in favour, 58% against, and 8% undecided.